mcataneo/mochi_class_public/README.md

 Using the code
 --------------

-You can use mochi_class freely, provided that in your publications you cite the paper:
+You are free to use mochi_class, provided that you cite the following paper in your publications:

   * `mochi_class: ... <arxiv link here>`

-and, please, also cite the following works without which mochi_class couldn't exist:
+Additionally, please cite the following works, without which mochi_class could not exist:

   * `Inherently stable effective field theory for dark energy and modified gravity <https://arxiv.org/abs/1810.05225>`
   * `Maximal freedom at minimum cost: linear large-scale structure in general modifications of gravity <https://arxiv.org/abs/1404.3713>`